CiscoDevNet/appdynamics-ansible/README.md

 ### AppDynamics role to instrument Jboss/Wildfly

-This role is built on top of java role.
-It features:
+This role features:

 - java-agent installation for Linux
 - instrumentation of Jboss/Wildfly
-- automatic application restart (if systemd service is present)
+- automatic applications restart (if systemd service is present)
 - java agent start verification

 Example 1: Install java-agent and instrument one or more applications.